 Many small businesses can’t qualify for a small business loan from a traditional local bank.
 A bad credit record disqualifies many.
 Lending standards have tightened.
 Some small towns are limited by local banks that don’t support small business; others don’t have locally-owned banks any more.
 The good news is that alternatives are available.
-We are profiling alternatives to traditional small business loans in this ongoing series on financing.
+We’ll be profiling alternatives to traditional small business loans in this new series on financing.
+First up: BoeFly.